 Joe received his undergraduate degree and law degree from the UNC Chapel Hill.
 He also has a Master of Divinity degree from Trinity Evangelical Divinity School in Chicago, IL.
 As a trial lawyer for over 30 years, Joe has tried scores of jury cases including medical malpractice, personal injury, and first degree murder cases.
 Joe is a member of UNC’s Board of Governors, has served on the board at St. David's School in Raleigh for more than twenty years, and is active in state politics.
 Joe taught a 500-member Bible Study Fellowship class in Raleigh for twenty-five years, and is active in the ministry and life of Christ Baptist Church.
 He and his wife, Sarah, have been married for thirty-four years and have six children.

 Dave heads The Summit Church’s campus ministries across the Triangle region.
 Through an emphasis on church membership, voluntarism, and mission work, the Summit College program trains and equips college students for lives of ministry and discipleship.
 Dave is originally from South Carolina, and has a degree in history and a masters degree in theology from Biola University and the Talbot School of Theology in Los Angeles, California.
 Dave and his wife, Lauren, have two children, Graham and Macy Jane.

-The North Carolina Study Center is owned and operated by the Carolina Christian Study Center, Inc., a 501(c)(3) organization chartered in North Carolina (EIN: 46-5216355).
+The North Carolina Study Center is owned and operated by the Carolina Christian Study Center, Inc., a 501(c)(3) organization (EIN: 46-5216355).
 All donations are tax-deductible to the extent provided by law.